How do I comply with the annual and monthly permit requirements?

 Be sure to document within the SWPPP a training schedule and the planned training frequency.
 Include a record of the trainer and the trainer’s organization (internal or external), as well as the names of trained individual(s) and dates that the individual(s) received training.
 This documentation can be either in the SWPPP or in a separate record.

-The following individuals should be trained at least annually:
+Individuals that should be trained at least annually

 - Employee(s) overseeing implementation of, revising, and amending the SWPPP;